Updated: Jan 1

-Every culinarily active brown mama has their own chicken curry.
+Every culinarily active brown mama has their own chicken kari.
 In fact, there is no definitive "chicken curry" recipe out there; the spice mixes vary from family to family and from region to region.
-While that is fantastic for the diversity of the dish and for chicken curry consumers, it becomes a bit of a problem when you run into an absolutely amazing chicken curry that deserves to be cooked and eaten over and over again.
+While that is fantastic for the diversity of the dish and for chicken kari consumers, it becomes a bit of a problem when you run into an absolutely amazing chicken kari that deserves to be cooked and eaten over and over again.

 This is further complicated by the fact that all brown mamas worth their salt (hah!) season their food "by feeling" rather than by measuring.
 They learn to cook by learning to build flavor palates rather than by memorizing recipes.
 It's what makes their food so good: they don't allow themselves to be constrained by measurements, instead they refine till it tastes right.
 My quest is to get a recipe with measurements that will get as close as possible to the original thing... though, of course, nothing will ever be as good as when the mamas cook it.
 I'm happy with the closest approximation I can get.